drhirn/fhem-rhasspy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[Rhasspy speaks actual state of device after switching it](#rhasspy-speaks-actual-state-of-device-after-switching-it)\
 [To-Do](#To-Do)

+## Read First
+In this documentation\
+**RHASSPY** refers to this FHEM-module or the FHEM-device\
+**Rhasspy** refers to the Rhasspy Voice Assistant

 ## About Rhasspy
 Rhasspy (pronounced RAH-SPEE) is an open source, fully offline set of voice assistant services for many human languages.

-## About FHEM-Rhasspy
+## About FHEM-rhasspy
 Rhasspy consist of multiple modules (Hot-Word Detection, Text to Speech, Speech to Text, Intent Recognition, ...).
 All of these communicate over MQTT.

-Rhasspy-FHEM evaluates these JSON-messages and converts them to commands.
+FHEM-rhasspy evaluates these JSON-messages and converts them to commands.
 And it sends messages to Rhasspy to e.g. provide responses on commands to TextToSpeech.

-Rhasspy-FHEM uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
-Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using Rhasspy-FHEM.
+FHEM-rhasspy uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
+Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using FHEM-rhasspy.

-## Installation of Rhasspy-FHEM
+## Installation of FHEM-rhasspy
 - Download a RAW-Copy of 10_RHASSPY.pm and copy it to `opt/fhem/FHEM`
 - Don't forget to change the ownership of the file to `fhem.dialout` (or whatever user/group FHEM is using).
 - Restart FHEM